 The UET Tag Helper (by Microsoft Advertising) is an extension which helps identify issues with those tags.
 It offers a quick and easy way to confirm that Bing Ads UET tags are set up correctly.
 When you navigate to a page, the helper can provide loads of helpful information.
 That includes which UET tags are on the page and if they’re working.
 It will also offer suggestions as to what to do to fix any issues that may be present.

 Twitter Pixel Helper

-This is the second of our Google Analytics tools that’s specifically for social media advertising.
-The Facebook Pixel Helper was the first.
-The Twitter Pixel Helper does a similar job as that tool, but for Twitter rather than Facebook website tags.
+The Twitter Pixel Helper does a similar job to the Meta Pixel Helper, but for Twitter rather than Facebook website tags.
 It helps you with all aspects of your Twitter website tag implementation.
 The Pixel Helper looks for website tags firing in the background.
 It displays an icon if there is such a tag firing on whichever page you are inspecting.

 You can then click that icon to view detailed feedback on implementation.
 That includes information on which tags were fired and warnings of any mistakes.
 If and when problems are detected, simple troubleshooting suggestions are also offered.
-Another handy element of the tool is its history feature.
-That lets you view details of the last 30 pixel fires detected by the Pixel Helper.
+Another feature lets you view details of the last 30 pixel fires detected by the Pixel Helper.